Detective says basement video deleted in Penn State frat death

 BELLEFONTE, Pa. — A detective investigating the case of a Penn State student who died following an alcohol-fueled fraternity event testified on Thursday that someone deleted basement video footage from the night in question.

-The testimony came during continued a fourth day of preliminary hearings as a Pennsylvania judge is working to decide if there’s enough evidence to send members of that now-closed fraternity to trial after the death of 19-year-old Timothy Piazza.
+The testimony came during a fourth day of preliminary hearings as a Pennsylvania judge works to decide if there’s enough evidence to send members of that now-closed fraternity to trial after the death of 19-year-old Timothy Piazza.
 The first three days of preliminary hearings took place in June and July.

 The prosecution asked State College Police Detective David Scicchitano on Thursday, "what happened to the footage in the basement?"